 A flexible team for your next project.

 Computer Lab is a full-service dev shop focused on the development of data-driven applications.
-We engineer solutions that shape and accelerate our clients' goals in media, tech, healthcare and beyond.
+We engineer solutions that shape and accelerate our clients' goals in healthcare, media and beyond.

 On-site React Development

 Computer Lab built on-demand streaming functionality into the iHeartRadio web platform, enabling iHeart to launch their paid subscription service before Pandora.
 We worked alongside iHeart's web team to scale the existing React application to millions of users.

 Screen is a curatorial collective based in New York, Beijing and Berlin.
 We worked closely with staff to improve the performance and user experience of their bilingual media platform.
 We reduced site loading speed, simplified content management and delivered an engaging experience to a global audience.

 We'll be your partner as you navigate the unique regulatory and technical challenges of the healthcare industry.
 Our team has years of experience working with industry leaders like Flatiron Health and we're passionate about building better health information systems.